Do I have to follow all the modules in numeric order (1, 2, 3…)?

 This CISO course is complementary to these certifications.
 The DPI CISO course is intended to be mainly hands-on training.

 Can I register for one module and then still decide to subscribe for the full track?

 Absolutely.
-If you follow one module of interest, and then decide that it would be better for you to take on the full CISO track, you can simply fill out the registration form for the full track, and we will register you to become part of the CISO community.
+If you follow one module of interest and then decide that it would be better for you to take on the full CISO track, you can fill out the registration form for the full track, and we will register you to become part of the CISO community.

 What exactly is module 7 – the master project?

-I have already done another course of which some content overlaps with this course.
+I have already done another course in which some of the content overlaps with this course.
 Can I get exemptions for this course?